• Environment

 In a number of impactful ways, your adventure directly benefits the local people and places we visit.

-Help us spread love around the world — with trees!
+Help us spread love around the world with Trees for Days.
 Together with Planeterra, we'll plant one tree in your name for every travel day.

 Ripple Score

-Want to create ripples that change lives?
+Create ripples that change lives.
 The higher the Ripple Score percentage, the more money stays in the local communities you visit.

-Map of the route for New Zealand: Best of the North Island
+Map of the route for Journeys: Iconic Australia and New Zealand

 Places visited